 - lung inhalers

 - dexamethasone, to decrease brain swelling

 - aspirin, for headache relief

 Some basic interventions may be able to treat milder conditions, including:

 - resting for at least 1 0r 2 days before moving to a higher altitude

 How can I prevent acute mountain sickness?

-Acclimatization is a very important a part of building your high altitudes in like Kingdom of Bhutan, Gurudongmer, Nathula or Ladakh itinerary.
+Acclimatization is a very important a part of building your high altitudes in like Kingdom of Bhutan, Gurudongmer, Nathula or Ladakh in India itinerary.
 Make sure you do not rush your trip and allow time for your body to regulate to the low air pressure.
 You should reserve the first a pair of days when your arrival in Leh for obtaining accustomed the high altitude.
 Don’t expect to arrive in Leh and go directly to Nubra or Pangong.
+Same in case of Gurudongmer in Sikkim.
 Since you could get seriously affected by AMS which may lead to severe headaches, nausea, restlessness, or even inability to walk or think, and ataxia (Ataxia is a degenerative disease of the nervous system).
 This will destroy your vacation.
 Even the fit individuals are stricken by acute altitude sickness.
 Here are some precautions to keep in mind regarding AMS.

 1. Physical fitness

-Physical fitness is the primary thing you need to consider while undertaking a trip to the Ladakh region.
+Physical fitness is the primary thing you need to consider while undertaking a trip to the Himalayan or Karakoram region.
 Few exercises and brisk walking are recommendable six months before a high altitude tour.